chescos/csgo-skin-tester-sm/README.md

 ### 3. Configure the plugin

 Now you need to configure the plugin.
 Navigate to *cfg/sourcemod* and open the file *csgo_skin_tester.cfg* with a text editor.
-Fill out the socket IP and socket port where your CS:GO Skin Tester web app is running.
+Fill out the socket IP and socket port where your [CS:GO Skin Tester Backend](https://github.com/chescos/csgo-skin-tester) is running.

 ### 4. Upload files to your CS:GO server